Manipulation of Weyl Points in Reciprocal and Nonreciprocal Mechanical Lattices: Impact of non-Hermiticity in Weyl Hamiltonian

 \subsection{Non-Hermitian band structure}

+\ms{ The non-reciprocal hopping terms are introduced in our system by nonreciprocal feedback forces.
+Specifically, a desired Hamiltonian, denoted as $h$, is achieved by applying feedback forces to the oscillators in the form $F_i=dp_i/dt=-\partial h / \partial x_i$, where $x_i$ denotes the displacement of the $i$th oscillator.
+Cross-feedback forces related to the nearest oscillators' positions allow us to introduce independent and possibly non-reciprocal left-to-right ($F_i \propto x_{i+1}$) and right-to-left ($F_{i+1}\propto x_{i}$) hopping terms.
+In our model, the non-Hermiticity is achieved by applying a nonreciprocal feedback force between sublattice sites a and b in each unit cell, with intra-cell hopping term $\lambda_1\neq\lambda_2$.
+With breaking parity symmetry, degeneracies occur when $\mathbf{h}_R^2-\mathbf{h}_I^2=0$ and $\mathbf{h}_R\cdot \mathbf{h}_I=0$ are simultaneously satisfied [see Eq.~(\ref{seqeig})].
+These conditions transform the Weyl points into Weyl rings in the $\theta$-$\phi$ space. }

-Turning to the non-Hermitian case, degeneracies occur when $ \mathbf{h}_R^2-\mathbf{h}_I^2=0 $ and $\mathbf{h}_R\cdot \mathbf{h}_I=0 $ are satisfied simultaneously [see Eq.~(\ref{seqeig})], where $\mathbf{h}=\mathbf{h_R}+i\mathbf{h_I}$ with $\mathbf{h}\in\mathbb{R}^3$.
-Different from the main text, where all experimental results are obtained in a truncated 18-oscillator array, to explore the spectra feature of the band structure in the non-truncated system, we can experimentally simulate this Hamiltonian using a system of only two oscillators.
-As shown in Fig.~\ref{figs2}(a,b), we plot the real and imaginary band structure when $v_1\neq v_2$ (due to the mirror symmetry, it suffices to showcase the portion of parameters ranging from 0 to $\pi$).
+As shown in Fig.~\ref{figs2}(a,b), we plot the real and imaginary band structure when $\lambda_1\neq \lambda_2$ (due to the mirror symmetry, it suffices to showcase the portion of parameters ranging from 0 to $\pi$).
 It is observable that the degeneracy points form a nodal line in the parametric space, indicating a transformation of the WPs from the Hermitian band structure into a Weyl ring in the non-Hermitian system.
 The presence of this Weyl ring in the non-Hermitian region can be experimentally confirmed within our systems.
 As depicted in Fig.~\ref{figs2}(c,d), we examine the projected band structure using a $\theta$ cut and $\phi$ cut.

 \black{For the real parts we initialize on the left site, measure the dynamics for a total of 500~s, and find the peaks of the fourier spectra of $x_1(t)$.
 For the imaginary parts, we fit the $x_1^2 + p_1^2$ dynamical growth to the form $e^{4\pi g t}$ and relate } \black{$g = \textrm{Im}[\varepsilon]$} (note that the negative imaginary parts, which indicate the decay rate of oscillators, are not shown in our plots as the competition between gain and loss makes it difficult to measure the decay rate).
 In the PT-phase symmetric region, it is noticeable that the imaginary part of the system is zero.
 However, in the PT-phase broken region, the imaginary part becomes non-zero, leading to a significant increase or decay in the energy of the oscillator.
 The bifurcation structure observed in both $\theta$ and $\phi$ closely align with the theoretical prediction (black and gray curves).
 This correspondence suggests that the observed bifurcation patterns serve as evidence for the existence of Weyl rings in the non-Hermitian regions.